With participation from a group of producers around the inland Pacific Northwest combined with researchers at the University of Idaho,

 Approach

-The approach of the PaNDAS is a combination of experiments and analysis, communication through the website and the involvement of producers.
+The approach of the PaNDAS is a combination of experiments and analysis, communication through the website and the involvement of the team.

-Conduct surveys and interviews with the project’s 8 producer co-PIs and surveys of producers at open meetings to assess perceptions, barriers, opportunities related to cover crop integration in PNW cereal systems.
-Work closely with producer co-PIs on project design and implementation throughout the project.
+The project structure allowed scientists and producer co-PIs to work closely on project design and implementation throughout the project.
+We conducted surveys and individual interviews with the project’s producer co-PIs and surveys of producers at open meetings to assess perceptions, barriers, opportunities related to cover crop integration in PNW cereal systems.